 From HIPAA to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing HIPAA data in Superset is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites HIPAA to Redshift, HIPAA to BigQuery, HIPAA to Azure SQL Data Warehouse, HIPAA to PostgreSQL, HIPAA to Panoply, and HIPAA to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites HIPAA to Redshift, HIPAA to BigQuery, HIPAA to Azure Synapse Analytics, HIPAA to PostgreSQL, HIPAA to Panoply, and HIPAA to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate HIPAA with Superset.
 With just a few clicks, Stitch starts extracting your HIPAA data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.